 College/School Learning Goals Aligned with University Learning Themes

-Although the College of Arts and Sciences, the Helzberg School of Management, and the School of Health and Human Services use different terms, they have, respectively, aligned their learning goals, learning outcomes, and core values with the University Learning Themes.
+Although the College of Arts and Sciences, College of Business, Influence and Information Analysis, and Saint Luke’s College of Nursing and Health Sciences use different terms, they have, respectively, aligned their learning goals, learning outcomes, and core values with the University Learning Themes.

 College of Arts & Sciences Learning Goals